google/paranoid_crypto/README.md

 ## Overview

-**Paranoid** project checks for potential weaknesses on cryptographic artifacts, such as public keys, digital signatures and general pseudorandom numbers.
+**Paranoid** project checks for well known weaknesses on cryptographic artifacts such as public keys, digital signatures and general pseudorandom numbers.

-The project is motivated by many previous work found on the literature that performed similar checks in mass crypto artifacts and showed that in some situations, the generation of such artifacts are questionable.
+The library contains implementations and optimizations of existing work found in the literature that performed checks on mass crypto artifacts and showed that in some situations, the generation of such artifacts are questionable.
 Here are just some examples:

 -   [Arjen K. Lenstra, James P. Hughes, Maxime Augier, Joppe W. Bos, Thorsten Kleinjung, and Christophe Wachter.
 (2012). **Ron was wrong, Whit is